Skip to Content

 Take a Burlington Brewery Tour: Most of the craft breweries on the Burlington Beer Trail are within walking distance of each other, but if you don’t want to hoof it, check out the Sip of Burlington Tour, which provides a designated driver and VIP access to local breweries.

-Check out Burlington City Arts Center: Part gallery, part art education center, Burlington City Arts features rotating exhibits, classes, and open studio time.
+Check out Burlington City Arts Center: Part gallery, part art education center; Burlington City Arts features rotating exhibits, classes, and open studio time.

 Visit Get Air Trampoline Park: Visiting Burlington with kids?
 Get Air in Williston is one of the best ways for them to burn off energy indoors.
 Not only does Get Air have thousands of square feet of trampolines, but they’ve also got foam pits, slack lines, and special events.